NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 - [ ] CLI to scaffold out now blogposts (See how Kyle Shevlin does this.)
 - [x] theme border values.
 Only take the sharp edge off, don't round too much.
 - [ ] add support for updating blogposts (updatedAt frontmatter field?)
-- [ ] !!!!
-Rework how cards are done `BlogList` https://inclusive-components.design/cards/ !!!!
+- [x] Rework how cards are done `BlogList` https://inclusive-components.design/cards/
 - [ ] Use [inversion of control](https://kentcdodds.com/blog/inversion-of-control/) and [component composition](https://youtu.be/3XaXKiXtNjw) more.
   - eg. Using `props.children` inside the `PostExtra` component.
 - [ ] Refactor all page creations to use same pattern.
 Query in templates/* that only renders a component named *Page.
 That component has the `<SEO />`